-- The LEDs are configured with Application Configuration. - The LED behavior is defined with Parameter Setting.
+- The LEDs are configured with Application Configuration. - The LED behavior is defined with Parameter Setting. - The HMI Event Filtering tool can be used to configure event visibility on the LHMI event list.

 Communication protocol engineering

 - The communication engineering details are protocol-dependent. - The connectivity package creates the IEC 61850 configuration for vertical communication automatically and it is directly suitable, in most cases, for IEC 61850 client configuration.
 Either IEC 61850 Configuration tool or IET600 is needed for configuring horizontal and vertical communication. - The Communication Management tool is used for other protocols; for example Modbus.